FrankensteinVariorum/fv-data/hypothesis/README.md

 1. Get a hypothes.is developer API token and save it in to a file named `.hypothesis_token`

-2. Run the script with the command `bash dl_hypothesis.bash`
+2. Run the script with the command `bash/dl_hypothesis.bash`

-The script will write to a file called `hypothesis.json` with one JSON object per line (aka [JSONlines](http://jsonlines.org/) formatting)
+The script will write to a file called `data/hypothesis.json` with one JSON object per line (aka [JSONlines](http://jsonlines.org/) formatting)

-3. `bash digest_hypothesis.bash` will run a jq command to create a summary table of the annotations
+3. `bash/digest_hypothesis.bash` will run a jq command to create a summary table of the annotations

 ## Sample data